elletjies/2019-11-11-ttt-heidelberg/index.md

 enddate: 2018-12-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Allegra Via", "Malvika Sharan"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Jessica M. Lindvall", "Pascal Kahlem"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["jessicamlindvall@gmail.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: ["jessica.lindvall@nbis.se"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad: https://pad.carpentries.org/2019-04-03-ttt-stockholm         # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---